 The interest on a 401k loan is not tax deductible, unlike the interest on a federal or private student loan or home equity loan.

-There is usually no need for a 401k loan, because other forms of education financing are available to help pay for college.
-For example, federal and private student loans include features designed to meet the needs of postsecondary students, such as deferment of repayment during the in-school and grace periods, repayment terms of up to 30 years, income-based repayment, and loan forgiveness and discharge options.
+There are other forms of education financing available to help pay for college designed with favorable student benefits.
+For example, federal and private student loans include features such as deferment of repayment during the in-school and grace periods, repayment terms of up to 30 years, income-based repayment, and loan forgiveness and discharge options.

 401k loans are best used as a last resort, if the borrower has no other options.
 For example, if a borrower is denied PLUS Loans and private student loans because of bad credit, a retirement plan loan may be the only form of financing available.
 Nevertheless, the borrower should explore other options first, such as taking a tax-free return of contributions from a Roth IRA.